lenhattruong165/Haru-Neko-2.0/README.md

 # Haru-Neko-2.0
-Haru Neko 2.0 - Written by Nodejs
+Haru Neko 2.0 - Using Libary Discord.js

-# Requirements before use.
-Open Terminal and write:

-npm install discord.js
-npm install nekos.life
+Follow modules and use "npm i <module name>"